Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Pen.md

 The current pressure is available through the [`Pen.pressure`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_pressure) control.
 Pen pressure is normalized (0=no pressure, 1=maximum pressure).
 However, note that pressure may go __beyond__ 1 in case the system is applying a custom pressure curve where reaching a pressure value of 1 does not require pressing the pen down all the way to the maximum supported by hardware.

-If a pen does not support pressure, the `pressure` control will always return 1.
+If a pen does not support pressure, the [`pressure`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_pressure) control will always return 1.

-If supported, the `Pen.tilt` control represents the tilt angle of the pen, i.e. the angle with which the pen is titled towards the tablet/screen surface.
+If supported, the [`Pen.tilt`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_tilt) control represents the tilt angle of the pen, i.e. the angle with which the pen is titled towards the tablet/screen surface.
 The X and Y axis correspond to respective screen axes.
 A value of 1 on either axis means that the pen is fully parallel to the tablet/screen surface on the respective axis whereas a value of 0 means that the pen is perpendicular to the tablet/screen surface on the respective axis.
 If not support, `Pen.tilt` will always be `(0,0)`.

 A small number of pens (such as the Wacom Art Pen) also support twist, i.e. detecting the pen rotating about its own axis.
-If support, `Pen.twist` represents the current rotation with 0 meaning the pen is facing up on Y and values close to 1 meaning the pen is fully rotated clock-wise about its own axis.
+If support, [`Pen.twist`](../api/UnityEngine.InputSystem.Pointer.html#UnityEngine_InputSystem_Pointer_twist) represents the current rotation with 0 meaning the pen is facing up on Y and values close to 1 meaning the pen is fully rotated clock-wise about its own axis.

 ## In-Range Detection

 A pen may not need to touch the tablet/screen surface in order to be able to control the cursor.
-The `inRange` control can be used to determine whether the pen is currently in detection range.
+The [`inRange`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_inRange) control can be used to determine whether the pen is currently in detection range.
 If the button is on, the pen registers with the tablet/screen.

-For devices that do not support this feature, `inRange` is always on.
+For devices that do not support this feature, [`inRange`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_inRange) is always on.

 ## Barrel Buttons

-## Pen vs Touch

-    ////WIP

-An application may wish to surface pen input as touch input rather than as pen input.

-## Multi-Pen Usage

-    We do not currently support pen IDs.
-We are working on it.
+Pen devices often have one or multiple buttons on the side of the pen.
+These are represented by the [`firstBarrelButton`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_firstBarrelButton), [`secondBarrelButton`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_secondBarrelButton), [`thirdBarrelButton`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_thirdBarrelButton) and [`forthBarrelButton`](../api/UnityEngine.InputSystem.Pen.html#UnityEngine_InputSystem_Pen_forthBarrelButton) where applicable.